mydaytrip/partner-api/source/includes/hourly-ride-api.md

 ### Address Handling

--   During search, the pickup location address is automatically resolved via Google Location API
+-   During search, if the pickup location is in a restricted area (e.g., pedestrian zone), a meeting position with address and description is included in the response
--   The resolved address is stored with the search results (in TripOption entity) and included in all responses
+-   The resolved address is stored with the booking and included in book and details responses
 -   In API responses, the address appears nested within the `pickUp` object (e.g., `pickUp.address`)
--   During booking, the pickup location is determined by the coordinates from the original search
--   Partners cannot specify custom addresses during booking - the system uses the coordinates and resolved address from the search
+-   Partners cannot specify custom pickup coordinates or addresses during booking - the system uses the coordinates from the search option

 ### Pricing